 It’s been nearly a decade since I started exploring the world of the internet and its many online social platforms.
 During that time, I’ve been lucky enough to come in to my own and find my unique voice in the world of blogging.
 As someone who subscribes to a lifestyle that craves quality over quantity, my interests in fashion, skincare, travel, and interiors, are all documented from a perspective of quality.

-Since starting theminimaleblogger.com, it’s been a passion of mine to create a platform for engaging content, storytelling, and instill in my readers a love for telling stories through one’s personal style.
+Since starting leminimalistecollectif.com, it’s been a passion of mine to create a platform for engaging content, for visual storytelling, and to instill in my readers a responsible approach to fashion.
 As our network grows, I hope to continue sharing my style journey with you all in the hopes of inspiring and encouraging you to feed your soul through your own style stories.
 Staying true to oneself and being able to express that is a truly wonderful feeling, and I want to use this platform to affect that sense in my readers.